"The science of today is the technology of tomorrow" - Edward Teller

 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 At Morley Victoria we teach science as a weekly lesson.
-The curriculum is carefully planned so that the children progress their scientific knowledge and skills year on year.
-Our focus in Science is to teach with an emphasis on working scientifically and build on these skills throughout Key Stages 1 and 2.
+The curriculum is carefully planned so that the children progress their scientific knowledge, vocabulary and skills year on year.
+Our focus in science is to teach with an emphasis on working scientifically and build on these skills throughout Key Stages 1 and 2.
 Our school also wants our children to be excited about science and so plans engaging and memorable visits, investigations and trips.
 We also investigate a famous scientist every year, observe worldwide science events and make regular links to our everyday lives so our children can understand how science has shaped our history and will continue to develop our future.

 Here are our 'Top Tips' for helping with science learning at home